In response to my active vs. passive investment fund performance post, a reader, Heidi, wrote in with a question,

 That’s actually a great question, and an important basic that I’ve never covered here at 20somethingfinance.
 And it provides an excellent back-to-the-basics teaching moment.
 Thanks for asking, Heidi!

-Before focusing on Vanguard funds, specifically, let’s take a step back and first cover what “active” and “passive” fund management is in the first place.
+To answer that, let’s take a step back and first cover what “active” and “passive” fund management is in the first place.

 What is Active Fund Management?